Certification as a Vibration Analyst is valid for five years from the date of current

 |

 Published articles are counted as points toward re-certification.
 Vibrations magazine will prepare your case history for publication.
-You will receive three points toward re-certification and a free one-year certification fee, which includes membership in Vibration Institute and a subscription to Vibrations magazine.
-Contact the Institute for specific information about re-certification.
+You will receive three points toward re-certification.

 Experience